kneely/note-macros/README.md

 # Intended Use

-This extension was orginally developed to go hand in hand with [Foam](https://foambubble.github.io/foam/).
+This extension was originally developed to go hand in hand with [Foam](https://foambubble.github.io/foam/).

 >Foam is a personal knowledge management and sharing system inspired by Roam Research, built on Visual Studio Code and GitHub.

-You theriotically could also use this with other Note Taking solutions with vscode.
+You theoretically could also use this with other Note Taking solutions with vscode.

 # Features